JuanequeX/JuanequeX/README.md

 - 📫 Reach to me by my **E-mail: ramon.g.uz37@gmail.com**

-- ⚡ Fun fact **I take photos and I like to enjoy the time learning new things**
+- ⚡ Fun fact **I take photos and I like enjoy my free time learning new things**

 - 📄 Know about my experience in my **[Linkedin](https://www.linkedin.com/in/juan-ram%C3%B3n-guzm%C3%A1n-aguilar-084a42176/)**